 • Treating breaches of our equality, diversity and inclusion policy as misconduct which could lead to disciplinary proceedings

 Nurturing an EDI Culture

-Successfully driving a change with EDI needs to change behaviours, and supporting these with policies, training and ways of working that embed change.
+Successfully driving a change with EDI needs to change behaviours and support these with policies, training and ways of working that embed change.

 - Equality, diversity and inclusion training for all managers

-- Mandate that all new starters complete understanding of our EDI policy
+- All new starters must complete, read and sign acceptance of our EDI policy

 - Engagement with local schools and community initiatives

 - EDI Sympathetic Supplier Chain with mandatory EDI section in our supplier criteria - meaning we only work with suppliers who share our vision and with whom we collaborate and share best practices